ccbts/084_ccbts_utils/README.md

 # Cocobots Utilities Repository

-This repository consists of dockerfiles to installation instructions for ROS2 and Webots.
+This repository consists of dockerfiles and installation guidelines for ROS2 and Webots.

 ## System requirements